algorandfoundation/docs/example_list.md

 [Reference Page](./docs/get-details/atc.md)

+* ATC_CREATE - Create a new instance of the ATC
+* ATC_CREATE_SIGNER - Show how to create a TransactionSigner
+* ATC_ADD_TRANSACTION - Add a simple transaction to the ATC
-* ATC_CONTRACT_INIT - Create a contract object
+* ATC_CONTRACT_INIT - Create a Contract object
-* ATC_GROUP_TRANSACTION - Create a couple TransactionWithSigners (1 payment, 1 method call using the contract object)
+* ATC_ADD_METHOD_CALL - Call a method using the Contract object
 * ATC_GROUP_TXIDS - Show how you can get the transaction group and print the group ids and txids
 * ATC_RESULTS - Execute the group, Show how to get the results (esp for non method calls)